Multi-channel television in all rooms and apartments. Free Wi-Fi.

 Restaurant Grímsborgir sits up to 60 people and is both personal and cosy.
 The restaurant serves a large breakfast buffet.
 In the evening, the á la Carte menu includes nourishing soups, homemade bread and delicious courses, where new and fresh Icelandic ingredients play a large role.

 All apartments and houses come with well-equipped modern cooking facilities and an outdoor grill.

 Service and recreation

 A 20-person meeting room is located in the restaurant.
 Many good hiking routes can be found close to Hotel Grímsborgir, both in the mountains and lowlands.
-Various services for tourists are offered, such as horseback riding, glacier tours and drives trough the wilderness in specially modified vehicles.
+Various services for tourists are offered, such as horseback riding, glacier tours and drives through the wilderness in specially modified vehicles.
 The nearest swimming pools are in town Selfoss (13 km; 8 mi) and at Borg in Grímsnes (17 km; 10.5 mi).
 An 18-hole golf course is located at Öndverðarnes, 6 km (3.7 mi) away.
 The nearest town is Selfoss (13 km; 8 mi), where supermarkets and various services can be found.

 Tranquillity, natural beauty and northern lights

 Hotel Grímsborgir is ideally located in the tranquil countryside, by the river Sog that runs from lake Þingvallavatn.
 The patios overlook the beautiful countryside and during winter, enjoying the still and star-lit evening is quite unforgettable, especially when the northern lights pay a visit.

 Þingvellir National Park – one of Iceland’s treasures